biharygergo/card-estimator/src/cli/data/20240626_advanced-strategies-planning-poker-remote-teams.md

 4. **Time Management**: Schedule sessions considering time zone differences.
 Keep the sessions concise to maintain engagement.

 ## Overcoming Challenges
 Remote Planning Poker sessions can face unique challenges.
-Here’s how to address some common issues:
+Here's how to address some common issues:

 1. **Time Zone Differences**: Rotate meeting times to accommodate different time zones fairly.
 Use scheduling tools like [World Time Buddy](https://www.worldtimebuddy.com/) to find suitable times.
 2. **Technical Issues**: Have a backup plan for technical difficulties.
 Ensure all team members are familiar with the tools being used.
 3. **Maintaining Engagement**: Use interactive elements like polls or quick breaks to keep energy levels high.
 Encourage camera use to make sessions more personal.

-## Leveraging PlanningPoker.live’s Unique Integrations
+## Leveraging PlanningPoker.live's Unique Integrations
-One of the standout features of [PlanningPoker.live](https://planningpoker.live/integrations) is its integration with Zoom, Webex,Microsoft Teams and Google Meet.
-This integration allows for a seamless experience where you can:
+One of the standout features of [PlanningPoker.live](https://planningpoker.live/integrations) is its integration with popular tools.
+This integration allows for:

-- **Conduct Sessions Within Video Calls**: Launch Planning Poker sessions directly within your video meetings, ensuring that all discussions and estimations happen in real-time without switching between different platforms.
-- **Enhanced Collaboration**: Utilize the interactive features of Zoom, Webex, and Teams such as breakout rooms, screen sharing, and live chat to facilitate deeper discussions and consensus building.
-- **Streamlined Workflow**: Integration with these platforms means you can schedule, conduct, and follow up on Planning Poker sessions without needing separate tools, which enhances productivity and reduces technical friction.
+- **Enhanced Project Management**: Connect with [Jira](/knowledge-base/how-to-estimate-jira-issues-with-planning-poker) or [Linear](/knowledge-base/estimate-linear-issues-planning-poker-live) for seamless ticket management
+- **Improved Collaboration**: Learn more about [different estimation techniques](/knowledge-base/comparing-agile-estimation-techniques) and [how to use Planning Poker effectively](/knowledge-base/planning-poker-guide-agile-estimation-techniques)

 ## Conclusion
 Remote Planning Poker sessions, when executed well, can significantly enhance the estimation process and overall project management for distributed teams.
 By leveraging the right tools like [PlanningPoker.live](https://planningpoker.live/), following best practices, and addressing common challenges, your team can improve collaboration and achieve more accurate estimates.